ethereum-alarm-clock/ethereum-alarm-clock/docs/cli.rst

     autostart=false

-If you are using Parity put the following in ``/etc/supervisord/conf.d/scheduler-v8.conf``
+If you are using Parity, put the following in ``/etc/supervisord/conf.d/scheduler-v8.conf``

 .. code-block:: shell